kiss-oliver/106/README.md

-# 106 - Választási névjegyzék napi adatai
+# 106 - Választási névjegyzék napi adatai a 2022-es Magyar Országgyűlési Választásokon
 This repository contains daily data on the number of eligible voters in all Hungarian election districts.
 Detailed description in Hungarian and English below.

 # Magyarul